Skip to content

 11.9 Counting Sort

-Counting sort (counting sort) achieves sorting by counting the number of elements, typically applied to integer arrays.
+Counting sort sorts by counting the occurrences of elements and is typically applied to integer arrays.

 11.9.1 Simple Implementation